-For Personal Watercraft riders, California, Nevada, and Utah require that a PFD (recommend a type III) be worn and they also require an impact rating.
+For Personal Watercraft riders, California,

+Nevada, and Utah require that a PFD with an

+impact rating(recommend a type III) be worn.
-Boats 16 Feet or longer, must also

-have one Type IV.
+Boats 16 Feet or longer, except kayaks and canoes must also have one Type IV.

 Inflatable Life Jacket Styles

-STEARS

-BELT PACK

-STOLE

-STEARNS

-- STOLE worn over the shoulders.
+STOLE - worn over the shoulders.
 Thin profile and lightweight design offer comfort and excellent range of motion.

-- BELT PACK worn around the waist, to the front.
+BELT PACK - worn around the waist, to the front.
 Allows for comfort without obstruction.

-VEST

 VEST - Fuller body coverage with pockets.
 When storage is needed; extra pockets, etc. are built in.

+STOLE